 What happens if the master router in a VRRP setup fails?

-If the master router fails, a backup router with the highest priority takes over, ensuring continuous network availability without manual intervention.
+If the master router fails, a backup router with the highest priority takes over, ensuring continuous network service without manual intervention.

-VRRP is an open standard protocol, making it compatible with various vendors' devices, unlike proprietary protocols like HSRP.
+Yes, VRRP is an open standard protocol, making it compatible with routers from various vendors, unlike proprietary protocols like HSRP.